dhniels/spacecruisers/src/site/posts/2019-05-31-for-sale-my-1978-dodge-chinook-rv.md

 author: Dave
 ---

-## 1978 Chinook Concourse - $14,900 OBO
+## 1978 Chinook Concourse - $13,900 OBO

 **For Inquires, please [send me a message](/about)**

+COLLECTORS ITEM!
+Perfect for someone who wants a unique and charming vintage Chinook RV.
 Selling this rare gem.
 I haven’t seen another one of this condition and configuration, so those who know what they’re looking for should be pleased.
 The wife and I are refocusing our longterm goals.
 With a growing family, we are now working on our next step, purchasing a long-term home for our family.
 I would love to keep this a part of the family but our financial goals require us to liquidate as much as we can and spend the next couple years in savings mode.

 We lived out of this for a summer full-time and it was a great #vanlife rig.
 With a few small modifications, this would be a perfect setup as an off-grid, full-time RV living setup.
 Originally, we were looking for the more common Toyota Chinook, built on the old Toyota pickups.
 However, my wife stumbled across this rig one day and I was ecstatic!
 I didn't know that these existed, and the extra room and size over the Toyota, as well as the stronger chassis and tow-friendly setup made this a no-brainer.
 Plus it just looks so damn cool.